-Beho Beho is the oldest safari camp in southern Tanzania’s Nyerere National Park, which is part of the Selous Game Reserve, the largest reserve in Africa.
+Beho Beho is the oldest safari camp in southern Tanzania’s Nyerere National Park (formerly Selous Game Reserve), part of the largest protected area in Africa.
 The camp has a wonderfully remote elevated setting on a hillside, overlooking a stunning valley dotted with riverine woodland and wildlife, and far-reaching views of the hills beyond.

 Accommodation & Facilities